MunnikLab/leaf_temperature_thermometer/README.md

-# leaf_temperature_thermometer-
+# Leaf temperature thermometer

-A Python tool to measure the temperature from plant images obtained using an infrared camera
+A Python tool to measure the temperature from plant images obtained using an infrared camera.